 You can get pregnant any time after the implant is removed.
 So don’t take any chances.
 If you get it taken out, but you’re not ready for a baby, protect yourself with another method right away.

 Once the implant is inserted, it’s as easy to use as, well, doing nothing.
 That’s right.
-The implant just sits there, under your skin, offering protection against pregnancy for up to three years.
+The implant just sits there, under your skin, offering protection against pregnancy for up to four years.

 You go to the doctor, they gather all your medical info and give you a physical exam, then they numb a small area of your upper arm with a painkiller and insert the implant under your skin.
 And you’re done.

 If you get the implant during the first 5 days of your period, lucky you: You’re set with pregnancy protection from that very moment.
 If you’re outside of those first 5 days, you’ll need to use a backup method for the following week (e.g., condom, female condom, diaphragm, sponge or emergency contraception).

 When it’s time to take the implant out, your doctor will numb your arm again, make a tiny cut in your skin, and remove the implant.
 If you’re interested in continuing to use the implant, they can put another one in at the same time.

 Thanks to the Affordable Care Act, if you have health insurance, chances are good you’ll be able to use this method with no out-of-pocket cost.
 Tricare, the military insurance, covers this method at Tricare-authorized providers.
 Medicaid also covers it.

 Implants are available at health centers and some doctors’ offices for free or at a very low cost.

 Because the implant is such an awesome pregnancy protector, some people drop condoms too soon.
 Remember—the implant doesn’t prevent STIs.
 Only stop using condoms after you and your partner have been tested and have talked about your STI statuses.